embatty/KL_2025/course_modules_2025/EnvironmentAndCommandLine.md

 We have provided conda environment files, which will automatically set up a conda environment for you with all the software you need for each module.

-All the environment files are in the `EnvironmentFile` subdirectory.
+All the environment files are in the `EnvironmentFile` subdirectory of the `course_data_2025` directory you downloaded.
 For each module there is one environment file, which is named after the module and ends with the `.yaml` file extension.

 Navigate to the `EnvironmentFile` subdirectry using the `cd` and `ls` commands.